Azure/hpcpack-web-portal/README.md

 ## Build

+* For production build, run `npm run-script build-prd`
+* For staging build, run `npm run-script build-stg`

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The build artifacts will be stored in the `dist/web-portal` directory.

+## Package

+To package the build artifacts and release the package, run `./make-zip {version}`.
+The `version` is typically like '1.2.3'.
+However, it can be arbitrary string, like 'dev'.
+Usually, Azure Pipeline will produce a package with the command and assign a proper value to the version.

 ## Running unit tests